buildkite/docs/README.md

 Most desktop installations of Docker include Docker Compose by default.
 On some platforms, you may need to prefix `docker` commands with `sudo` or add your user to the `docker` group.

-For non-containerized development, you need:
+For non-containerized development, you need Ruby.

-- Ruby

 See [`.ruby-version`](.ruby-version) for the current required version or use [`rbenv`](https://github.com/rbenv/rbenv) to automatically select the correct version of Ruby

-- Node.js

-  See [`.node-version`](.node-version) for the current required version or use [`nodenv`](https://github.com/rbenv/rbenv) to automatically select the correct version of Node.js

 ### Run the development server